-How To Add, Delete And Grant Sudo Privileges To Users In Linux
+Add, Delete And Grant Sudo Privileges To Users In Ubuntu - OSTechNix

 - Some Linux distributions, for example Ubuntu, disables the root user by default.
 So there is no way to launch brute-force attacks on the root user.
 Even if someone try, it would be pointless.
 Because there is no root password to crack.

 - More importantly, the sudo session will be timed-out after a short period.
-Just in case if you left the terminal open after running commands as root user with sudo permission, the authentication automatically expires.
-Hence, the other users can’t do any further administrative tasks.
-By default, the password is stored for 15 minutes in the current session.
+Just in case if you left the terminal open after running some commands with sudo permission, the authentication automatically expires.
+Hence, the other users can't do any further administrative tasks.
+By default, the sudo password is remembered for 15 minutes in the current session.
 After that, you need to enter the password again.

-- Monitor the sudo users’ command line activity. sudo adds a log entry of the commands run by the users in /var/log/auth.log file.
-If there is any problem, you can look into those commands and try to figure out what went wrong.
+- You can monitor the sudo users' command line activity. sudo adds a log entry of the commands run by the users in /var/log/auth.log file.
+If there is a problem, you can look into those commands and try to figure out what went wrong.

 These are a few advantages of being a sudo user.
-Now, let us go ahead and see how to add, delete and grant Sudo privileges to users in Linux
+Now, let us go ahead and see how to add, delete and grant Sudo privileges to users in Ubuntu Linux.

 First, we will create a regular user.

-1. Add New User In Linux
+3. Add New User In Ubuntu Linux

-First, create a regular user, for example “ubuntuserver”.
-To do so, run:
+First, let us create a regular user, for example "senthil".

-$ sudo adduser ubuntuserver
+$ sudo adduser senthil

 Sample output:

-Adding user `ubuntuserver' ...
-Adding new group `ubuntuserver' (1001) ...
-Adding new user `ubuntuserver' (1001) with group `ubuntuserver' ...
-Creating home directory `/home/ubuntuserver' ...
+Adding user `senthil' ...
+Adding new group `senthil' (1001) ...
+Adding new user `senthil' (1001) with group `senthil' ...
+Creating home directory `/home/senthil' ...
 Copying files from `/etc/skel' ...
-New password: Retype new password: passwd: password updated successfully Changing the user information for ubuntuserver Enter the new value, or press ENTER for the default Full Name []: ubuntu 20.04 server Room Number []: Work Phone []: Home Phone []: Other []: Is the information correct?
+New password: BAD PASSWORD: The password is shorter than 8 characters Retype new password: passwd: password updated successfully Changing the user information for senthil Enter the new value, or press ENTER for the default Full Name []: Room Number []: Work Phone []: Home Phone []: Other []: Is the information correct?
 [Y/n] y

-Now add the newly created user to sudo group using the following command:
+We just created a new user called "senthil".
+This user has not been given sudo access yet.
+So he can't perform any administrative tasks.

+You can verify if an user has sudo access or not like below.

-$ sudo adduser ubuntuserver sudo
+$ sudo -l -U senthil

 Sample output:

-Adding user `ubuntuserver' to group `sudo' ...
-Adding user ubuntuserver to group sudo Done.
+Adding user `senthil' to group `sudo' ...
+Adding user senthil to group sudo Done.

 You can also the following command to add a user to sudo group.

-$ sudo usermod -aG sudo ubuntuserver
+$ sudo usermod -aG sudo senthil

-To verify if the user is in the sudo group, run:
+To verify if the user is added in the sudo group, run:

-$ sudo -l -U ubuntuserver
+$ sudo -l -U senthil

 Sample output:

-Here, the “(ALL : ALL) ALL” line means that the user has unlimited privileges and can run any command on the system.
-In this case, the “ubuntuserver” user is in the sudo user group and he can now perform all sort of administrative tasks.
+Here, the "(ALL : ALL) ALL" line means that the user has unlimited privileges and can run any command on the system.
+In our case, the "senthil" user has been added to the sudo user group .
+From now on, he can perform all sort of administrative tasks.

 If you open the contents of the sudoers file;